When the Founder-CTO Relationship Breaks (And How to Fix It Before It's Too Late)

 - You avoid difficult conversations because you expect them to become fights

-- You've started building back channels to work around each other
+- You've built back channels to work around each other

 The Foundation Everything Else Builds On

-If you're a non-technical founder working with a technical co-founder or evaluating fractional CTO options, the question to ask isn't just "can they build what we need?"
-It's "can we build a partnership that survives the pressure that's coming?"
+If you're a non-technical founder working with a technical co-founder, or weighing fractional CTO options, the useful question isn't "can they build what we need?"
+It's "can we build a partnership that survives the pressure coming?"
+If that's uncomfortable to answer honestly, that's useful information — and it's exactly the conversation we're built to have.

 Ready to Transform Your Organization?